poke8014/CS161/README.md

 Audiovision is a web based software project that allows users to visualize their audio files in a unique and interactive way.
 Users can customize how the visualizer looks like.
 Users can input their own audio files or choose from a database of audio files.
-Users can visualize their audios with/without an accout.
+Users can visualize their audios with/without an account.
 Creating an account lets the user save their audio files.

 ---